The-Wishlist-Co/docs/customersvcApi.md

 #### Add address to Existing Customer

-Add a customer address using The Wishlist generated customer ID.
+Add a customer address using The Wishlist generated customer identifier.

 *NOTE THIS CAN ALSO BE DONE DIRECTLY USING THE UPDATE CUSTOMER APIs*

 | Endpoint| ```/api/v2/customers/{id}/address```|
 |-----------|---------------|